BiblioFile-AI/bookshelf-scanner-ecs7036/README.md

 ## Setup and Running Instructions

+## Setup and Running Instructions

 ### Prerequisites

 - Python 3.10+
 - A modern web browser
-- Four free [Gemini API keys](https://aistudio.google.com/apikey) (the app rotates across up to four keys to handle free-tier rate limits; one is enough to run, but fewer keys means faster quota exhaustion)
+- Up to four free [Gemini API keys](https://aistudio.google.com/apikey) (the app rotates across up to four keys to handle free-tier rate limits; one is enough to run, but fewer keys means faster quota exhaustion)
-- Four free [Google Books API keys](https://console.cloud.google.com/) (same rotation logic; one is sufficient to run)
+- Up to four free [Google Books API keys](https://console.cloud.google.com/) (same rotation logic; one is sufficient to run)

 ### Backend